vapor-forensics/vapor/README.md

 ## Installation - Native

-You can also install/run the app directly on your OS using the instructions below.
+You can also install/run Scope directly on your OS using the instructions below.
 Setup a virtualenv and install requirements
 (this example uses [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/)):